rwilliams/jrubywiki/CallingJavaFromJRuby.md

 You can reference a Java class in JRuby in at least two different ways.

-* The first is to map Java names like <tt>org.foo.department.Widget</tt> to Ruby nested modules format.
+* The first is to map Java names like `org.foo.department.Widget` to Ruby nested modules format.
 This works as follows:

    Java: org.foo.department.Widget
    Ruby: Java::OrgFooDepartment::Widget

 That is:

-** Java packages all reside within the <tt>Java</tt> module.
+** Java packages all reside within the `Java` module.
 ** The package path is then transformed by removing the dots and converting to ''CamelCase''

 This also means that, just as in Java, packages are not nested, but are each associated with their own unique module name.

-* Second way: for the top-level Java packages <tt>java</tt>, <tt>javax</tt>, <tt>org</tt>, and <tt>com</tt> you can type in a fully qualified class name basically as in Java, for example, <tt>java.lang.System</tt> or <tt>org.abc.def.className</tt>
+* Second way: for the top-level Java packages `java`, `javax`, `org`, and `com` you can type in a fully qualified class name basically as in Java, for example, `java.lang.System` or `org.abc.def.className`
 You can get the same effect for your own (custom) top-level packages, as follows.
-Let's assume that your packages are called <tt>edu.school.department.Class</tt>.
+Let's assume that your packages are called `edu.school.department.Class`.
 Then, you define

    def edu
       Java::Edu
    end

-And then you can use use usual Java package names like <tt>edu.abc.def.ClassName</tt>
-Note also that you must use the right capitalization, though see below for how you can change and assign it to your own liking.
+And then you can use use usual Java package names like `edu.abc.def.ClassName` Note also that you must use the right capitalization, though see below for how you can change and assign it to your own liking.

 === Using a Java Class Without The Full Path Name ===

 You can always access any Java class that has been loaded or is in the classpath by specifying its full name.
-With the <tt>java_import</tt> statement or <tt>import</tt> statement, you can make the Java class available only by its class name, just as in Java.
+With the `java_import` statement or `import` statement, you can make the Java class available only by its class name, just as in Java.

-'''Example''': java_import and use the <tt>java.lang.System</tt> class.
+**Example**: java_import and use the `java.lang.System` class.

   require 'java'
   java_import java.lang.System